andrewng88/hdb/README.md

 * RMSE is selected as has the same unit as the dependent variable.
 If we have an RMSE of $10,000 it means our prediction is off by exact figure

 ## Author

 **Andrew Ng ** - [linkedin](https://www.linkedin.com/in/sc-ng-andrew/)<br>
 **Lau Lee Ling ** - [linkedin](https://www.linkedin.com/in/lauleeling/)

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration